Bloodmallet/ZugZug/ShitShovela/README.md

     better to fail/crash than to harm the ticket system.
 - Never exceed an externally provided maximum runtime duration.
 - Configurations will be provided via environment variables.
+- Exit with 0 on success.
+Exit with 1 on failure.

 ## Data Flow